cryptodread/specter-desktop-wrapper/instructions.md

 (If you only have one key, it will automatically use that key)

-Select "Scan for existing funds" if you have already used this wallet and wish to establish the transaction history, if this is a brand new wallet this is not necessary and should be deselected.
+Select "Scan for existing funds" if you have already used this wallet and wish to establish its transaction history, if this is a brand new wallet this is not necessary and should be deselected.

 Click "Create wallet"